ZipJo/webpack-sass-boilerplate/README.md

 Very basic boilerplate, with a dev server and a build-config to build project into a Jamstack App.

-Notable packages used by this Project: node and npm, webpack, sass, postcss, eslint.
+Notable packages used by this Project:
+- node and npm
+- webpack
+- sass
+- postcss
+- eslint

+Features worth noting:
+- gzip and brotli compression

-Features worth noting: gzip compression, css optimizer.
-(May add more stuff later)
+_(May add more stuff later)_

 ## 🚀 Quick start